dimachine/SetPartAnti/README.md

 #### Comment to Sections 2 and 3.

-We start with n=0 (i.e., with the set partition of zero elements), but in OEIS the offset is 1, i.e. there the sequences start with n=1.
+We start with n=0 (i.e., with the set partition of zero elements), but in OEIS the respective offset is 1, i.e. there the sequences start with n=1.

 ## References